This resource was created and distributed by Equal Rights Advocates. Please credit us if you share, quote from, or refer to material found here.

 Trigger warning: The following material discusses sexual violence, as well as victim blaming, gaslighting, shaming, disbelief of survivors, and institutional betrayal.
-You may want to take breaks while reading, or ask a trusted loved one to read it with you.
+If you’re in a moment of emotional or psychological vulnerability, you may want to take breaks while reading or ask a trusted loved one to read with you.

 Note for reading: Title IX has its own complicated legal language.
-Feel free to open the Glossary and refer to it when needed.
+Feel free to open the Glossary in a new tab and refer to it when needed.

 A letter to survivors from the creators, including an overview of what’s included in the toolkit, advice for reading, and acknowledgements.

 We asked students who have been through the Title IX process what they wish they’d known beforehand.
 Here is their advice for you.

 A list of self-care practices developed specifically for survivors, including exercises you can do right there in the hearing room.

 Title IX has its own confusing legal language.
 Consult this Glossary as you read, especially the legal sections ahead.

 Get a sense of how the Title IX process should go from beginning to end, and how long each step should take.